readthedocs/readthedocs.org/docs/tutorial/index.rst

 When the build finishes, you will see a green "Build completed" indicator, the completion date, the elapsed time, and a link to see the corresponding documentation.
-If you now click on "View docs", you will see your documentation live!
+If you now click on :guilabel:`View docs`, you will see your documentation live!

 .. figure:: /_static/images/tutorial/rtd-first-light.png
    :width: 80%